-Our vision is to help industrialised societies shift from a human centred, extractivist and 'growth focussed' world view and mode of being, to an Earth centred world view, so that we can live within our ecological limits, respect the rights of nature and nurture the health of the wider Earth community.
-We are ‘idealistic realists’: we know that shifting our industrialised societies from their current destructive relationship with the natural world, toward a healthier future, will take hard work – but we believe a more compassionate, just and earth centred human society is possible.
+Our vision is to see industrialised societies shift from a human centred, extractivist and 'growth focussed' world view and mode of being, to an Earth centred world view, so that we can live within our ecological limits, create regenerative human societies and nurture the health of the wider Earth community.
+We are ‘idealistic realists’: we know that shifting industrialised societies from their current destructive relationship with the natural world, toward a healthier future, will take hard work – but we believe a more compassionate, just and Earth centred human society is possible.

 Please scroll down for more information about our core themes of work.

 Theme 1 – Cultural Change

-AELA believes it is critical to shift cultural beliefs in Western industrialised societies away from human centredness and return to an Earth centred world view.
-We work to achieve cultural change, through education, the arts and cross-cultural learning, which will in turn drive and support the systemic changes we need to make to our legal, economic and political systems to nurture the Earth community.
+AELA believes it is critical to shift cultural beliefs in Western industrialised societies away from human centredness towards an Earth centred world view.
+We work to achieve cultural change, through education, arts programs and cross-cultural learning, which will in turn drive and support the systemic changes we need to make to our legal, economic and political systems to nurture the Earth community.

 Theme 2 – Reconnecting with what matters

 AELA is committed to enriching the transformation of law and governance by ensuring that it is informed and deeply connected to ‘the stuff that matters’.
-For us, this means that Australia’s governance systems should respect and be informed by: traditional and contemporary indigenous knowledge, a greater understanding of and respect for the natural sciences and a greater acknowledgement of the role that the human spirit plays in driving ecological awareness and change.
+For us, this means that Australia’s governance systems should respect and be informed by: traditional and contemporary Indigenous knowledge, a greater understanding of and respect for the natural sciences and a greater acknowledgement of the role that human emotions and the human spirit play in driving ecological awareness and change.
 AELA is committed to ensuring that law, governance and ethics reconnects with the human heart and spirit.
-We believe that as individuals, our love of the Earth community is a key driver for all personal and professional action, and can be nurtured to create more Earth-centred governance systems.
+We believe that as individuals, our love for the Earth community is a key driver for personal and professional action, and can be nurtured to create more Earth-centred governance systems.

 Theme 3 – Building Community